elexon-data/iris-clients/README.md

 This repo contains a collection of example clients along with notes on how to write you own client.

 Currently we have clients written in **Python**, **Node.js** and **C#/.NET**.

-## Before you begin
+## Before you begin / creating your queue

+Go to the [Insights Solution](https://bmrs.elexon.co.uk/iris) and sign up for an account.
+You will have one queue created for you by default but you may add up to 10.

+> [!WARNING]
+> Due to Microsoft platform behaviour, if you are signing up using an email address and get a "resourceNotFound" error page, you will need to go back
+> to the [Insights Solution](https://bmrs.elexon.co.uk/iris) and sign in using those same details.
+It should then work correctly.

+Configure any desired filters on your queue.
+For convenience some dataset categories have been pre-configured but you can also customise your dataset selection.

+Create a client secret.
+Note this is shared across all queues on a single account.

+> [!WARNING]
+> **Client secrets expire after 2 years** - you need to return to the [Insights Solution](https://bmrs.elexon.co.uk/iris) to generate new secrets.

-All clients will require you to enter your client credentials:
+All clients will require you to provide your client credentials and queue configuration, all of which is available on that same page.
+- client ID
+- client secret (this is shared across all queues on a single account)
 - queue name
-- client ID
-- client secret

-You can request credentials on the [Insights Solution](https://bmrs.elexon.co.uk/iris).

-⚠️**Client secrets expire after 2 years** - you need to return to the [Insights Solution](https://bmrs.elexon.co.uk/iris) to generate new secrets.
+- service bus namespace

 ## Quick-start instructions